-Government (grades 11-12) - Joanne Juren - This 16-week course focuses on the various institutions of the Federal Government, including: The Constitution and Foundations of Govt., Political Behavior/Participation, Institutions of National Government, Civil Liberties and Civil Rights, and State and Local Government.
+Government (grades 11-12) - Joanne Juren\- This 16-week course focuses on the various institutions of the Federal Government, including: The Constitution and Foundations of Govt., Political Behavior/Participation, Institutions of National Government, Civil Liberties and Civil Rights, and State and Local Government.
 The course provides an in-depth perspective of United States politics and its place in the world theatre.
 By examining their own personal world views, students will learn how to make political decisions.
 Personal involvement and responsibility is emphasized to ensure the survival of the ideals of America's foundation.
 Students will read lessons at home, view videos and other media, and complete extended projects at home.
-Through a variety of educational and stimulating in-class projects and Socratic flipit Updated 5/12/2021 20 | P a g e seminars, students will learn what it means to be an American!
-Textbooks: Notgrass Government and Are you Liberal, Conservative, or Confused, this course includes an Honors Contract and counts 1/2 credit on the high school transcript Time: Thursday; 8/26-12/16/21; 10-11:30 am.
-Cost: \$425; after 7/4 \$440; after 8/4 \$455
+Through a variety of educational and stimulating in-class projects and Socratic seminars, students will learn what it means to be an American!
+Textbooks: Notgrass Government and Are you Liberal, Conservative, or Confused, this course includes an Honors Contract and counts 1/2 credit on the high school transcript

+Time: Thursday; 10-11:30 am Dates: Fall: 8/25-12/15/22 Cost: \$450; 8/1 - \$475

 Economics (grades 11-12) - Joanne Juren - Using a series of economics simulations, this 16-week course focuses on how society, businesses, governments, and international affairs affect our standard of living and the family budget.
 Students conduct a three-month personal study to determine "How Much do I Cost?"
 All students will invest a million dollars in the stock market and watch their investment grow or shrink over multiple weeks.
 An interactive course, with role-playing, this course is not only fun as students "play the game of life," it is a sobering lesson that will help prepare the student for decisions about college, marriage, and life.
 At home, students will read assigned materials, watch media presentations, and complete papers and projects.
 In class time will focus on collaborative work, Socratic discussions, and the economics simulations.
 This course includes an Honors Contract and counts 1/2 credit on the high school transcript.
-Textbooks: Penny Candy.